-Austria’s first winner, Udo sadly passed away in December 2014, just a few months before Austria hosted Eurovision once again after their win earlier on that year.
+So we go to the only other Austrian entry with a French title, though this was sung in German of course.
+It’s Austria’s first winner, Udo Jürgens.
+Sadly, Udo passed away in December 2014, just a few months before Austria hosted Eurovision once again after their win earlier on that year.
 He was third time lucky at Eurovision, having come in 6th place and 4th place in the two previous contests.
-A classy and smooth winner, I’m sorry for the video, but it was very hard to find any footage of him performing the song at Eurovision 1966 that wasn’t copyright blocked in the UK by YouTube.
+A classy and smooth winner.

 1. Conchita Wurst “Rise Like a Phoenix” (2014, winner, 290 points)

 What else could it be for my top song from Austria?
 Conchita’s win was one of those great defining moments of the contest, and its impact felt far beyond Eurovision.
 I’ll always remember seeing Conchita at the Royal Vauxhall Tavern a few weeks before the contest – at that point we were just hoping she would qualify for the final, but voters all across Europe (including in countries who don’t have a reputation for LGBT tolerance) voted for her and history was made.

 So perhaps the obvious choice for my favourite Austrian entry, but are there other songs that you would have put in your top 5.
 Let me know in the comments below!